Risk Management

 • Growing tensions around Russia-Ukraine conflict

-• Unstable situations in the Middle East and Asia
+• Unstable situations in Asia and the Middle East

 • Political turmoil and social instability